How to Write an Employee Handbook

 The fun part!
 Talk about the perks and benefits of working for your company.

-Do employees get gym or coffee memberships?
-Do you have happy hours on Fridays?
-Do you arrange any activities outside of the company, BBQ parties or retreats?
-Are there any team building activities organized regularly?
+Do employees get the gym or coffee memberships?
+Are there happy hours on Fridays?
+Do you arrange any activities outside of the company, BBQ parties, or retreats?
+Are there any team-building activities organized regularly?
 Mention them all and get employees excited about working for your company!

 Quick Tip: Finish your employee handbook with a thank you message to all employees and include a contact email address to make sure any related questions are answered by the right person on your HR team.

 Company policies, work hours, perks, and benefits… Everything related to your company and employees will likely change over time.
 In order to prevent any confusion or issues between management and employees, it is very important to update your staff handbook quickly whenever something changes internally.
 The template is adaptable just like other Xtensio tools, it can be repurposed, revisited, and revised to suit your evolving needs.
 You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adapt the employee handbook as you need it.
 And the great part of sharing the live link to your folio is that all changes will auto-sync across devices so your employees can always be up-to-date without having to resend PDFs or update a page on your website in the CMS.

 Xtensio’s FREE Employee Handbook Template and Editable Examples

 Your starting point to create and share a comprehensive staff handbook, without any design experience.

 Design, manage and share beautiful living documents… easily, together.
 Explore Xtensio

 - Click and edit anything… together.